 In the past few years, the risks of cyber attacks and hacking attempts on websites and networks have risen by many folds.
 Today, there is not a week that passes by without reports of any website or network being hacked.
-The hacking attacks are getting advanced with each passing day, which has created a headache for the businesses and organizations since they cause great losses.
+The hacking attacks are getting advanced with each passing day, which has created a headache for businesses and organizations since they cause great losses.

-Ethical hackers Vs Crackers
+Ethical Hackers Vs Crackers

-Now that you know not all hackers are bad, you might be interested in know what differentiates the categories of hackers.
+Now that you know not all hackers are bad, you might be interested in knowing what differentiates the categories of hackers.
 Well, to put things in perspective, ethical hackers or white hat hackers are programming professionals who penetrate into websites and networks to find vulnerabilities and fix them.

 How to start your career as an ethical hacker?

-The first thing you need to do while starting your journey to becoming an ethical hacker is deciding the field you want to work in.
+The first thing you need to do while starting your journey to becoming an ethical hacker is decide the field you want to work in.
 An ethical hacker can work in various industries and each industry has its specific requirements.
 For example, if you wish to work in the IT sector as an ethical hacker, it is better if you have an idea about how IT works.

 Once you find a niche that you are interested to work in, all you need to do is start with the basics.
-Although it’s not necessary, learning certain courses or programming languages can help you a great deal, like CCNA, Network+, and others providing you knowledge about networks and websites.
+Although it’s not necessary, learning certain courses or programming languages can help you a great deal, like CCNA, Network+, and others providing you with knowledge about networks and websites.
 Also, programming languages, like C, Java, LISP, and Perl, can help your cause.

 If you think that ethical hacking is all about programming and technical knowledge, you need to reconsider it.
-Ethical hacking also requires the so-called soft skills, like any other job.
+Ethical hacking also requires so-called soft skills, like any other job.
 Being an ethical hacker requires great problem-solving skills, strong work ethics, and even better communication skills.